Millefeuille42/Statistik/README.md

 -   `start`: Start collecting data, use this command before starting your run.

--   `stop`: Stop collecting data and generate the run data, use this command after your run is over (once you're back to the lobby).
+-   `stop`: Stop collecting data and generate the run data, use this command after your run is over (once you're back to the lobby, press the to launcher button in the quit menu on the upper-right corner)).

 -   `exit`: Exit the program

-##Known Bugs
+## Known Bugs
 - Backslashes (&#92;) Are not currently supported however, even in Windows styled path you can use forward slashes (/).
 If you absolutely want backslashes, you'll have to double them. (&#92;&#92;)